UXDProtocol/uxd-program/README.md

 Runs cargo fmt, clippy, test and test-bpf.

-### Soteria audit test - ci-soteria-audit.yml
+### Sec3 vulnerabilty scanning test - ci-sec3-vulnerability-scanning.yml

-Solana smart contract vulnerability scanning [tool](https://github.com/silas-x/soteria-action), by Soteria.
+Solana smart contract vulnerability scanning [tool](https://github.com/silas-x/soteria-action), by Sec3.

 ## Branches and Tags

-Branch off from `main` for new development changes.
-Pull requests should always target to `main` as well.
+Branch off from `develop` for new development changes.
+Pull requests should always target to `develop` as well.

-After passing the continuous audit by Sec3.dev, program would get deployed and merged to `main` and tagged with the version name as `v*.*.*`.
+The program binary should be built from `develop` and merged to `main` after successful deployment and tagged with the version name as `v*.*.*`.

 Check the [Releases](https://github.com/UXDProtocol/uxd-program/releases) for previous deployed program on mainnet.